 Back to School: Backpack Guidelines for Kids

-Summer is almost over, and we all know what that means; it’s time for back to school shopping!
+It is back to school time!
 As you’ve no doubt been informed (or maybe remember), fashions change.
 Picking out that first day’s outfit can be quite difficult for many students and their parents.

 However, I’d like to talk about one area where fashion should not be allowed to overrule function, and that area is backpacks.
 An ill-fitting, heavy backpack can cause back pain and spinal dysfunction in growing children, especially if the backpack is also worn improperly, with only one shoulder strap for instance.
 But you do have some options to help prevent or alleviate back pain in your youngsters.
-Chiropractic care is safe and effective for children, and in addition to a chiropractic adjustment, your chiropractor can teach exercises to your kids to help with posture and core support strengthening.
+Chiropractic care is safe and effective for children.
+In addition to a chiropractic adjustment, your chiropractor can teach exercises to your kids to help with posture and core strengthening.

 For more information, please follow these links to the American Occupational Therapy Association’s site:

 We hope your back to school preparations go smoothly!
-And remember, we can adjust you and your kids for optimal health and wellness, so give us a call before school starts!
+And remember, we can adjust you and your kids for optimal health, so give us a call before school starts!